The Settlers III: Races and economy

 In the original game, the player could choose one of three races; Romans, Egyptians and Asians.
 Quest of the Amazons added the Amazons as a fourth race.
 Unlike in previous Settlers titles, each race has a slightly different economic model.
-For example, the Romans' and Amazons' construction industries require roughly equal amounts of wood and stone, the Egyptians' requires more stone than wood, and the Asians' more wood than stone.
+For example, the Romans' and Amazons' construction industries require roughly equal amounts of wood and stone, the Egyptians' require more stone than wood, and the Asians' more wood than stone.
 Each race also has specific skills.

 A new feature of The Settlers III is "Divine Intervention", whereby each race can call upon their deities for economic and/or military assistance.
 Once the player has both manna and priests, they have finite access to a number of spells, the nature of which depends on the race.
 These spells include tuning iron to gold, turning enemy soldiers to allies (Romans), turning fish to meat, starting forest fires (Egyptians), turning stone to iron, temporarily giving soldiers extra strength (Asians), turning gold to stone, and temporarily freezing enemies (Amazons).

 Military

 The player's territory can only be expanded by using pioneers or building a military complex near the territory border.
 Each complex must have at least one soldier garrisoned for the territory to expand.
-To recruit soldiers, the player must build a barracks, with each individual soldier requiring their requisite weapon to transition from settler to soldier.
+To recruit soldiers, the player must build a barracks, with each soldier requiring their requisite weapon to transition from settler to soldier.
 The player can also build lookout towers, which are manned by regular settlers, and which can see for great distances, but don't grant new territory.

 There are three classes of soldier: swordsmen, bowmen, and spearmen.
 The strength of each recruited unit depends on the level of "Divine Promotion" which that class has reached, with each class requiring two promotions to reach the maximum level.
 Each race can also produce war machines; catapults for the Romans, ballistae for the Egyptians, cannons for the Asians, and war gongs for the Amazons.

 Upon attacking an enemy building, if the player's units defeat all soldiers stationed in the building, they will occupy it, with the player's territory increasing according to the building's radius.
 Defense of the player's military buildings is automatic; as enemies attack, any soldiers stationed in the building defend.
 When soldiers are fighting within their own territory, their strength is always 100%.
 When they are fighting outside, their strength depends on how much gold the player has in their stockpile.